How To Update Your Wardrobe

 Take An Inventory

 The first step to updating your wardrobe is taking an inventory of what you currently have.
 Before you go into your closet and get overwhelmed by the amount of clothes you own.
-I’ve simplified taking an inventory by doing two things.
+I have simplified taking an inventory by doing two things.
 First, utilizing the reverse hanger trick.
 Second, by doing a try on haul for anything that isn’t on a hanger.

 Reverse Hanger Trick